All Episodes

 The mission was announced as a military mission.

-Even the launch time was kept secret, although that's kind of silly because all the reporters
+Even the launch time was kept secret, although that's kind of silly because all the reporters just hung out at the bars at Cocoa Beach and just watched out the windows to see when the thing was going to leave.

 It's kind of hard to launch a shuttle in secret, so that never made much sense.

-Well, that's all fine and good, but at least we knew that there was a military project underway and that NASA was basically providing the truck.
+Well, that's all fine and good, but at least we knew that there was a military project Underway, and that NASA was basically providing the truck.

-And it got away from us.
+And so I got away from them.

 It's the same word game.

-When anyone looks at the documents, we've all seen that by this stage of the game, they clearly see it as a joint project by the Navy and Air Force.
+Purely research, scientific research, no military mission, and yet when anyone looks at the documents we've all seen by this stage of the game, they clearly see it's a joint project by the Navy and Air Force.

 But that it would make one dang good low-frequency antenna.

-In fact, it would be a very low-frequency, ELF, extreme low-frequency antenna, dangling, you know, 200 miles up, more or less, aimed straight down as a dipole, always toward the center of the Earth.
+In fact, it would be a very low-frequency ELF, extreme low-frequency antenna dangling, you know, 200 miles up more or less, aimed straight down as a dipole, always toward the center of the Earth.

 And in fact, the power generation aspect almost was window dressing, PR.

-The satellite itself, built by the Italian Space Agency, is crammed with all kinds of things which, you know, I don't know how four experiments can weigh 1,100 pounds.
+It's crammed with all kinds of things which, you know, I don't know how four experiments can weigh 1,100 pounds.

 You know, we sent probes to Jupiter and Saturn where the instrumentation weighed 10 pounds, 15 pounds, 5 pounds.